 “Close your eyes and stick a pin in a map of the USA.
 Wherever the pin lands, you can go there and probably be the only African American dermatologist,” Dr. Kenney once said, according to Journal of Drugs in Dermatology.

-A graduate of Howard University, Dr. Kenney made significant contributions to the field by educating other dermatologists about the unique challenges and skin conditions Black patients face, including hyperpigmentation, keloid formation, and conditions like eczema and psoriasis that may present differently in darker skin.
-By the time of his death in 2003, Dr. Kenney had trained approximately one-third of the 300 Black dermatologists practicing nationwide, according to the Washington Post.
+A graduate of Howard University, Dr. Kenney made significant contributions to the field by educating other dermatologists for Black skin about the unique challenges and skin conditions Black patients face, including hyperpigmentation, keloid formation, and conditions like eczema and psoriasis that may present differently in darker skin.
+By the time of his death in 2003, Dr. Kenney had trained approximately one-third of the 300 Black dermatologists practicing nationwide, according to Washington Post.

 The Black Is Beautiful Movement and Beyond